iCliniq Logo

 Hello doctor,

-I went to the dentist recently and they told me I have gum disease and receding gums but there is no damage to my teeth or bone so I just have to improve my brushing.
-Since then I have taken their advice but my gums still bleed, my whole mouth is sensitive and I have noticed my teeth feel slightly loose.
-It is currently impossible to get to a dentist so I am concerned.
+I went to the dentist recently and they told me that I have gum disease and receding gums but there is no damage to my teeth or bone so I just have to improve my brushing.
+Since then I have taken their advice seriously but my gums still bleed, my whole mouth is sensitive and I have noticed my teeth feel slightly loose.
+It is currently impossible to visit a dentist so I am concerned.
+I have been having bleeding gums since childhood.
 Please help.

 Welcome to icliniq.com.